Contains the active ingredient pantoprazole (as sodium sesquihydrate)

 swelling of the legs

 bleeding or bruising more easily than normal

 depression, confusion or anxiety.

-Other side effects not listed above may occur in some people.
-Tell your doctor if you notice anything that is making you feel
+Other side effects not listed above may occur in some patients.

-Keep your medicine in its original packaging until it is time to take them.
+Keep your medicine in its original packaging until it is time to take it.

-If you take the tablets out of their original packaging they may not keep well.
+If you take your medicine out of its original packaging it may not keep well.